 So how do we properly hold a boom pole and microphone?
 Holding the boom pole comfortably, over your head, and with minimal movement is ideal.
-When holding a boom pole/mic, it’s crucial you keep them out of the shot; point the mic at the subject; keep handling noise and movement to a minimum, and keep yourself out of the way as much as possible.
+When holding a boom pole/mic, you must keep them out of the shot; point the mic at the subject; keep handling noise and movement to a minimum, and keep yourself out of the way as much as possible.

 As you've probably gathered from the brief answer above, there's no one perfect way to hold a boom pole.
 There are, however, general guidelines to follow that will improve your boom operating skills (and get you hired again)!
 Let's dive into these guidelines in this article.

-To learn about my recommended boom microphones, check out My New Microphone’s Best Boom Microphones For Film.
+To learn about my recommended boom microphones, check out the following My New Microphone articles:

 How To Properly Hold A Boom Pole And Microphone

 There’s no one perfect way to hold up a boom pole when recording.
 Different situations call for different techniques.
 However, there are plenty of ways to hold a microphone boom pole effectively.